Pujitha78/Virtusa_Training/README.md

 6. Toggle the task completion
 7. Delete completed tasks
 8. Add tasks with form component
 9. Finally our application is ready.
+At the terminal give the command: npm start, to run our application.